My name is Gary Heyer. I'm campaigning for Minnesota House seat 50B in the upcoming election on November 3rd, 2020.

 MN-Fintech Capitol of America Act:

 There is a Gold Rush in Financial Technology and Distributed Ledger Technology.
-Minnesota will lead the way in education and distributed technology development by developing public private partnerships and providing incentives for DLT corporations to setup operations in Minnesota.
+Minnesota will lead the way in education and distributed ledger technology development by fostering public private partnerships and providing incentives for DLT corporations to setup operations in Minnesota.